troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 Thomas John Watson Sr., first CEO at IBM and inspiration for name of Watson (computer)

 You can learn everything for sure but there just things you **need** to have experienced yourself.
-You need to have shut down the production database in your life to **really** understand that you need to be careful what console window you're typing in what.
-You need to have deployed that critical bug that cost your company....
+You need to have shut down the production database accidentally to **really** understand that you need to be careful what console window you're typing in what.
+You need to have written that bad bug that killed your booking funnel to understand that QA needs to be an integral part of your workflow.

+As a future employer it's obviously best if you have made those mistakes already obviously ;) "What was the biggest fuckup you caused in your professionall life?" should be one of your standard questions in the initial interviews with a candidate.

 ### Structured and analytical approach

+![Success](http://1.bp.blogspot.com/-HArgrMPQ3NI/UFCL1BVeJDI/AAAAAAAAAHg/4ZvTDUSmeVY/s1600/E+to+P+Visual+Aid.jpg)

 Do a lot of your projects look like this?

-![Success](http://1.bp.blogspot.com/-HArgrMPQ3NI/UFCL1BVeJDI/AAAAAAAAAHg/4ZvTDUSmeVY/s1600/E+to+P+Visual+Aid.jpg)

-Mine too.

 We're humans and human will go for the quickest reward possible.
 And what's the quickest reward in software development?
 Programming.
 Doing something.
 Getting shit done.
 Problem is that often you don't know what "Getting shit done" actually means.
 Usually you need to talk to a lot of people, understand problems in depth, research possible solutions, read on things, prepare an action plan of how to do things and why.
 Which is something that is not particularly rewarding and in worst case so painful, that people shy away from it.